k2view-academy/K2View-Academy/articles/04_fabric_studio/04_user_preferences.md

 <td width="467">
 <p>&middot;&nbsp;&nbsp;&nbsp; <strong>Checked</strong>: performs a forced <a href="/articles/14_sync_LU_instance/01_sync_LUI_overview.md">Sync</a> after deployment whereby the LU is always synchronized regardless of the Sync Method defined for the LU. <br /> Note that when a <a href="/articles/07_table_population/08_project_functions.md#project-function-types">Decision Function</a> is defined for a <a href="/articles/14_sync_LU_instance/04_sync_methods.md">Sync Method</a>, the function takes precedence.</p>
 <p>&middot;&nbsp;&nbsp;&nbsp; <strong>Unchecked</strong>: performs a Sync on Schema changes only.</p>
-<p>Note that each LU undergoes one forced Sync the first time it is retrieved, regardless whether this option is checked / unchecked.</p>
+<p>Note that each LU undergoes one forced sync the first time it is retrieved, regardless whether this option is checked / unchecked.</p>
 </td>
 </tr>
 <tr>